Orange Cake

 Spatula removing a slice of Orange Cake.

-If you want this cake to be at its very best, you must use fresh orange juice and zest.
-Purchased orange juice will not have the same fresh flavor, and since you need to zest the orange for your cake anyway, why wouldn’t you also squeeze the juice?
-Other than zesting and squeezing the orange, this cake is just a matter of combining wet and dry ingredients, just like any other simple cake recipe.
+If you want this cake to be its very best, you must use fresh orange juice and zest to get the freshest citrus flavor.
+And since you need to zest the orange for your cake anyway, why wouldn’t you also squeeze the juice?

-• All-purpose or cake flour – this cake is very flexible – the all-purpose will give it a slightly less refined crumb than cake flour, but both work perfectly!
+• All-purpose or cake flour – All-purpose flour will give it a slightly less refined crumb than cake flour, but both work perfectly.

-• Unsalted butter – make sure to have your butter at room temperature so it creams with the sugar and becomes smooth.
-Some orange cakes use, oil, but I just love the taste of butter in cakes!
+• Unsalted butter – Make sure to have your butter at room temperature so it creams with the sugar and becomes smooth.
+Some orange cakes use oil, but I just love the taste and tenderness of butter in cakes!

-• Baking powder and baking soda – these ingredients leaven the cake and give it a light texture.
-Always make sure your baking powder and soda are fresh for them to work at their best.
+• Baking powder and baking soda – Always make sure your baking powder and soda are fresh so they work at their best.

-• Fresh orange juice and finely grated orange zest – this is where the orange action comes in!
+• Orange juice and zest – This is where the orange action comes in!
 A double whammy from the juice and the zest.
 Strain the juice to avoid getting any little pits in your cake.
+And when you zest the orange, stop before you get to the white pith, which is bitter.
 Some of the juice will be combined with sugar for the glaze.

 Woman slicing an Orange Cake cooked in a loaf pan.

-If you want to make a layer cake, double the recipe, divide the batter between 2 9-inch pans, and bake according to directions.
-You can frost between the layers, and on the sides and top as you would for any layer cake.
+If you want to make a layer cake, double the recipe, divide the batter between two 9-inch pans, and bake according to directions.
+Pick your frosting and frost it as you would any layer cake.

 Orange Cake and orange cake loaf on a wire rack.